 What are the exhibits at the Outer Banks Center for Wildlife Education?

-Exhibits at the Outer Banks Center for Wildlife Education pay homage to the area’s wildlife and history, and include an 8,000 gallon aquarium, a large decoy collection, an auditorium with a short film about the landscape, and a collection of other interactive displays.
+Exhibits at the Outer Banks Center for Wildlife Education pay homage to the area’s wildlife and history, and include a large decoy collection, an auditorium with a short film about the landscape, and a collection of other interactive displays.

 When was the Outer Banks Center for Wildlife Education built?

 The Outer Banks Center for Wildlife Education is a relatively new attraction, and was officially opened in 2006.

 What attractions are close to the Outer Banks Center for Wildlife Education?